BerkeleyHCI/edg-ide/ide-getting-started.md

 ) as imp:
   ...
 ```

+_Because this uses `self.buck` and `self.jack` (or however you named those components), those must be declared in code before they can be referenced._

 If we move the microcontroller, SWD, and LED instantiations inside this scope, we no longer need to have connect statements for their power and ground ports.
 _Note the use of `imp.Block(...)` instead of `self.Block(...)`!_